maxx1128/snappy-personal-site/_posts/2020-03-17-feeling-the-fear.md

 * Don't get sucked into a media wormhole.
 If you already learned what you needed to, or feel your head literally start spinning, take a break.
 Or a drink.
 Whatever helps most.
 * Value statistical data that leaves less room for slant and bias.
 The usual spin is still possible, but it's always better than pundits.
 Some great examples I found are [infographics about the virus's health risks](https://informationisbeautiful.net/visualizations/covid-19-coronavirus-infographic-datapack/), and [visual statistic models showing how the virus spreads](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/).

 Good research can be a hard step to take, since it means acknowledging and accepting the cause of the fear.
 Here that means accepting the coronavirus as legitimate instead of hype or sabotage.
 But accepting the problem is always the first step in addressing it right.
-You can't crush the cockroach until you accept its there.
+You can't crush the cockroach until you accept it's there.
 Then you can squash it, yell in glee, and move on with life.

 ## Allow Yourself Some Joy